DeWitt Wallace Professor of Geography

 I have research interests in political ecology, tropical agriculture, environment and development policy, and livelihood security.
 Most of my fieldwork has been undertaken in West and Southern Africa.
 My research over the past several years has fallen into three general categories: 1) analysis of the interaction between broader scale political economy and local human-environment interactions (or political ecology); 2) livelihood security, famine early warning and hunger; and 3) the environmental dimensions of modern and traditional agriculture.
 I also have ten years of practical experience in the field of international development as a project manager and policy analyst for organizations such as Save the Children (UK), The World Bank Environment Department, the U.S. Agency for International Development, and the U.S. Peace Corps.
 Much of this on-the-ground policy and program experience informs my research and teaching.
 As I do have an interest in real world policy, one of my hobbies is writing op-eds and articles for the popular press.

-Professor Moseley has led study abroad programs for Macalester in South Africa and Botswana.
+Professor Moseley has led study abroad programs for Macalester in South Africa, Botswana and India.

 - Macalester-Swarthmore-Pomona South Africa Study Abroad Program in Cape Town.
 “Poverty, development, multiracial politics, a breathtaking natural environment: they all come together in a unique study abroad program that seeks to prepare students for global citizenship.”
 [From Macalester Today Summer 2006]

 - ACM Botswana’s University Immersion in Southern Africa Program.
 [Details]

 - GEOG 113: World Regional Geography: People, Places and Globalization